-One of the four major changes in the military's new Blended Retirement System (BRS) is the introduction of continuation pay.
-Continuation pay is a mid-career bonus payment given in exchange for an agreement to serve another three years.
-From my search analytics, more people are wondering about continuation pay than any other aspect of the BRS.
-While there are some details that will be announced by the individual services, we do know quite a lot.
+One of the major changes in the military's new Blended Retirement System (BRS) is the introduction of continuation pay.
+Continuation pay is a mid-career bonus payment given in exchange for an agreement to serve at least another three years.

 Who Is Eligible for Continuation Pay?